shizmob/pydle/README.md

 `Client.realname` - the current realname.
 Changes will only take effect on reconnect.

-`Client.password` - the server password used for this connection.
-Changes will only take effect on reconnect.

-`Client.motd` - set after connecting.
-The IRC server Message of the Day, if any.

 `Client.network` - set after connecting if sent by server.
 The IRC network this server belongs to.

 `Client.server_tag` - a 'tag' to use for the currently connected to server.